-- Employees are evaluated using procedures and forms that hold them accountable to academic performance and well-being of students.
-AWSP Leadership Framework 2.0 Danielson's Framework for Teaching (2011) Rubrics by Washington State Criteria - Transportation staff is evaluated each year in the area of Student Management.
+- Transportation staff is evaluated each year in the area of Student Management.
 Moreover, transportation staff participates in annual trainings about how to safely manage students and student issues which occur on school busses.
-Bus Driver Training Report 2014-15 Transportation Department Student/Family resource page - Employees are evaluated in specific domains related to behaviors that could hinder academic performance or the well-being of students. - Supervisors have limited and/or revoked volunteer privileges as needed to ensure the well-being of students. - Disciplinary actions have been taken and documented of employees who behaved in a manner that jeopardizes the well-being of students.
-These actions are appropriately recorded and filed at the building and district office.
+Bus Driver Training Report 2015-16 Transportation Department Student/Family resource page - Employees are evaluated in specific domains related to behaviors that could hinder academic performance or the well-being of students. - Supervisors or the Human Resources Department have limited and/or revoked volunteer privileges as needed to ensure the well-being of students. - Investigations, disciplinary actions and appropriate documentation of employees who behaved in a manner that jeopardizes the well-being of students are appropriately recorded and filed at the building and district office.